Score specification reference

 value: string

-• path specifies a sub path in the volume.
+• path: an optional sub path in the volume.

-• target: specifies a target mount on the container.
+• target: the target mount on the container.

 • memory: a string value representing the maximum allowed CPU memory.